doctorLightbulb/rpi-updater/README.md

 > Note: This script is needed only if the Pi has an unsteady Wi-Fi connection.

 Have you ever had the following ecperience?
 You start your Raspberry Pi downloading updates.
-Then you leave the rooom for a while.
+Then you leave the room for a while.
 When you return, you find that your Raspberry Pi failed to "fetch some archives."

 That is precisely what this script is for.